 Beyond Disney: the best theme parks in America

-Disney's glittering theme parks draw the crowds year round – but there are plenty more besides its fairytale offerings.
-From huge sites dotted with hair-raising roller coasters, to smaller family-owned affairs, the USA has no shortage of amusement parks.
-We've picked the best across the country.
+Disney's glittering theme parks draw the crowds year round – but there are plenty more options aside from its fairy-tale offerings.
+From huge sites dotted with hair-raising roller coasters to smaller family-owned affairs, the US has no shortage of amusement parks offering plenty of fun days out.

 Universal's Islands of Adventure, Florida